I am a published fiction writer and a trained anthropologist with a PhD from Goldsmiths, University of London.

 I loved academic writing because I discovered every writing form is different.
 The more genres we master, the better writer we become.
 Sadly, academic texts reach a very small and specialized audience.
 It seemed such a waste of time for those exciting ideas to remain locked in an ivory tower.
 I always believed knowledge should serve all people, not only other scientists.

 But being a successful anthropologist made my life more conflicting.
 I was split into two persons: a creative and an academic.
 Neither communities recognized the other.
 So I always had to change hats, depending on whom I was talking to.
 It was schizophrenic and it pushed me to make a risky but necessary move: I left both camps.

 In 2013 life was scary: I was jobless, neither an academic nor a writer, and back in Croatia after 10 years.
 The only grounding I had was a small but loving group of family and friends.
 It turns out, this was the only thing I needed to create a happy fulfilled life.

 Years back when I still wondered what kind of job would make me happy, a friend told me something ridiculous: ‘there isn’t a job in the world that would make you happy, you must invent one for yourself.’
 He was right.

-I started blogging on Zagreb Honestly slowly and tentatively.
-I never considered myself a travel writer, but Zagreb was becoming a tourist destination and needed coverage that was different from usual guides.
+I started blogging on Croatia Honestly slowly and tentatively.
+I never considered myself a travel writer, but Croatia was becoming a tourist destination and needed coverage that was different from usual guides.
 I was in a unique position: both a local and an outsider who was rediscovering her city with fresh eyes.

-Why the name Zagreb Honestly?
-Because it is my candid account of the city’s highlights as well as its challenges.
+Why the name Croatia Honestly?
+Because it is my candid account of the country’s highlights as well as its challenges.
 In British English ‘honestly’ is also used to express disbelief.
-As in ‘Zagreb, honestly?… why would anyone leave London and live there…’
+As in ‘Croatia, honestly?… why would anyone leave London and live there…’